booo/node-bitcoin-p2p/doc/bitcoinjs.md

 * run:
   Run the BitcoinJS daemon in the foreground.
 See `bitcoinjs help run`.
+* db-reset
+  Removes all tables from the database.
+* db-drop
+  Drops the database.
+This function is slightly slower than db-reset, because the allocated hard drive space is being freed up.
 * test:
   Executes the BitcoinJS unit tests, powered by VowsJS.
 By default the --spec format is used.
 Other available formats are XUnit, JSON and